What Went Wrong at Kylie Jenner’s 21st Birthday? An Investigation

 This, mixed with the possible unfollowing, and Kris’s deep desire to distance herself from the Tammy Hembrow tale, means she’s pissed.
 It’s possible that because Tammy’s scene was going down during the biggest point of the night, it took attention away from Kylie.
 That’s something Kris doesn’t play.

-Okay, Thanks, Mariah.
-But, WHY WAS SHE FACE-DOWN IN THE STRETCHER!?
+Okay, thanks, Mariah.
+But, WHY WAS SHE FACE DOWN IN THE STRETCHER!?

 I wish I knew.